-A casino marker is a line of credit with the casino and treated as a check in the State of Nevada.
+In the State of Nevada, a casino marker is a line of credit with the casino and treated as a check.
 It is against the law to willfully obtain a marker with the intent to defraud the casino.
 "Intent to defraud" is presumed when the casino attempts to redeem the marker and there are insufficient funds in the person's bank account.
 If unable to redeem the marker due to insufficient funds, the casino will first attempt to contact the person via certified mail.
 If unable to contact the person or the person is unwilling to pay the marker, the casino will then contact the prosecuting attorney.
 The prosecuting attorney will now assess a collection fee and attempt to contact the person again about the unpaid marker via certified mail.
 If the marker remains unpaid, the prosecuting attorney will now request an arrest warrant.
 An arrest warrant for an unpaid marker is extraditable and can result in trouble for persons living out-of-state or internationally.

 Most cases involving casino markers can be dismissed by paying the balance of the marker.
-An attorney can even negotiate some markers for a fraction of the original balance, and if the person cannot immediately pay the marker in full, the prosecuting attorney may accept a payment plan.
+An attorney may even be able to negotiate the value of the marker, and if the person cannot immediately pay the marker in full, the prosecuting attorney may accept a payment plan.
 The warrant, however, may remain in effect until the matter is resolved.
-If convicted for failing to pay a casino marker, a conviction may carry a variety of consequences at work and school.
+If convicted for failing to pay a casino marker, a conviction may carry a variety of consequences at school and work, such as the revocation of some professional licenses.
 A conviction may also result in deportation or removal if the person is not a United States citizen.
 It is important to hire a knowledgeable and experienced criminal defense attorney that will navigate casino marker charges diligently and help avoid these consequences.
 An experienced criminal defense attorney will also evaluate the validity of the casino marker and explore whether a defense exists to overcome the presumption that the person intended to defraud the casino (ex. intoxication, incapacitation after obtaining the marker, sufficient funds at the time time of redemption).
-VASEK LAW can help you.